Julie Foudy: Personal and political activism

 Foudy has been active in a number of political causes relating to women's rights and workers' rights.
 In 1998, she received the FIFA Fair Play Award in recognition of her advocacy against child labor in sports equipment manufacturing.
-The year before she had made trip to Pakistan to inspect working conditions at a factory where soccer balls were manufactured for her then-sponsor, Reebok.
+The year before she had made a trip to Pakistan to inspect working conditions at a factory where soccer balls were manufactured for her then-sponsor, Reebok.

 In 2002, Foudy, a former president of the Women's Sports Foundation, was named by United States Secretary of Education Rod Paige to the Commission on Opportunity in Athletics, a panel charged with reviewing the effects and implementation of the landmark 1972 Title IX legislation.
 Foudy and fellow commission member Donna de Varona refused to sign the report authored by the commission, saying that the report downplayed the persistence of gender-based discrimination in school athletics and that some of its recommendations would allow schools to get away with discrimination.
 They released a minority report recommending that current anti-discrimination policies remain in place.
 Paige ultimately decided to only pursue the recommendations that earned unanimous support from the commission.

 Foudy and Ian Sawyers have been married since 1995.
 Foudy gave birth to their first child, a daughter named Isabel Ann, on January 1, 2007.
 Their second child, a son named Declan, was born in December 2008.

 In 2014, Brandi Chastain and Foudy worked together to host clinics for young women in Brazil to encourage young women to play soccer.

 Foudy appeared in the HBO documentary Dare to Dream: The Story of the U.S. Women's Soccer Team.
 She also appears in the HBO Max documentary film LFG.